 The Anchor Training Aid

-Developed by Boston Celtics orthopedic surgeon Dr. Brian McKeon, a world-renowned orthopedic surgeon and sports medicine expert, this aid can help dramatically transform your downswing and get you into powerful positions like Tiger Woods you only dreamed of before.
+Developed by Boston Celtics orthopedic surgeon Dr. Brian McKeon — a world-renowned orthopedic surgeon and sports medicine authority — this aid has the potential to dramatically transform your downswing and put you into the same powerful positions that Tiger Woods achieves, positions you may have only dreamed of reaching before.

-Of course, like any training aid, understanding "HOW" to move and "WHERE" to move from is the key to its success, and in this video we discuss those very things that will make the "Anchor" an important element in your training to become a great golfer.
+Of course, as with any training aid, understanding "HOW" to move and "WHERE" to initiate movement from is the key to maximizing its effectiveness.
+In the accompanying video, we discuss the precise principles and techniques that will make the "Anchor" an essential element in your training journey toward becoming a more powerful, consistent golfer.

-The Anchor works by locking the knee at a set angle throughout the entire swing.
-The angle is adjustable by the user for your build and setup position.
+The Anchor functions by locking the knee at a user-adjustable angle throughout the entire golf swing.
+The angle settings accommodate different builds and setup positions, ensuring a customized fit for each golfer.

-Once locked in place, the right knee remains flexed throughout the swing allowing the golfer to actively engage the right glute throughout the swing and not "stand up" during the backswing or downswing.
-This constant reinforcement works to train the brain through repetition to maintain the flex throughout the swing.
+Once secured in place, the trail knee remains flexed throughout the swing, enabling the golfer to actively engage the trail glute during every phase of the motion — preventing the "stand up" pattern during both the backswing and downswing.
+This constant proprioceptive reinforcement works to retrain the brain through focused repetition, building the neural pathways needed to maintain proper flex automatically.

-It will not let you straighten up during the backswing and won't let you straighten up during the downswing.
-Instead, by maintaining your flex, you will be able to feel your right glute activate, perhaps for the first time ever in your swing!
+The device physically prevents you from straightening up during the backswing and blocks the same fault during the downswing.
+Instead, by maintaining your flex throughout the motion, you will finally be able to feel your trail glute activate — perhaps for the very first time in your golf swing!

-This new, powerful feeling will transform your swing if struggle with any of the problems mentioned above, and best of all, it can be worn while playing!
-You can quickly unlock the brace and walk to your next shot, then simply engage the tabs and it's ready to go!
+This powerful new sensation will transform your swing if you struggle with any of the problems described above.
+And best of all, the Anchor can be worn while playing actual rounds!
+You can quickly unlock the brace to walk to your next shot, then simply re-engage the tabs and you're ready to swing again!

 You can see the Anchor in action in our video - Maintaining Right Knee Flex.